Primary Navigation Mobile

 As we’ve already mentioned, the Ateca was pieced together from the Volkswagen Group parts bin, sharing its chassis and engines with cars such as the Volkswagen Tiguan, Skoda Karoq and SEAT Leon, all of which have strong reliability records.

 In short, we don’t think you’ll have many problems with your SEAT Ateca.
-There have been two recalls in 2019 relating to a cracked front seat frame and the engine producing too little torque.
+There were two recalls in 2019 relating to a cracked front seat frame and the engine producing too little torque.
 The former affected a small amount of vehicles – and you can easily check if your potential purchase has had these issues remedied if you plan to buy used.

 Our observations on the Ateca’s reliability are backed up by real buyers from our owners reviews section.
 The results for the car are overwhelmingly positive, with just a handful of readers reporting some minor electrical gremlins.